csmberkeley/csm_web/README.md

 ## Running

-To start the Django server, run `python3 csm_web/manage.py runserver` and visit `localhost:8000` in your browser.

-Run `python3 csm_web/manage.py createtestdata` to generate some test data.
-If you ran `./setup.sh`, this was done for you.

-_If you are working on the frontend_:

-Run `npm run watch`, which will automatically rebuild the JS bundle if any changes to the frontend JS are detected.
-Alternatively you can run `npm run dev` manually each time you make changes to the frontend.
+To start the Django server and other services, run `docker compose up -d`.
+This will start Django, automatically compile and watch frontend files, and start a development database.
+(The `-d` puts the process in the background.)

+To generate test data, run `docker compose exec django python3 csm_web/manage.py runserver`.
+In general, if you'd like to run any commands in the Django docker container, run `docker compose exec django <command>`.

+If all of the above has worked, visit `http://localhost:8000` in your browser and you should see a log in screen; don't actually use this to actually log in locally.
+Visit `http://localhost:8000/admin/` to log in instead.

+Any changes will automatically reload the server in the docker containers, but you will usually need to force refresh (`ctrl + shift + R` or `cmd + shift + R` on most browsers) for frontend changes to be reflected (this clears the browser cache for the page).

 ## Troubleshooting